IruomaJennifer/alx-system_engineering-devops/0x00-shell_basics/README.md

 The following scripts are contained in this project:
    1. 0-current_working_directory - to print the full path name of your current working directory
    2. 1-listit - to list the contents of your current directory
+   3. 2-bring_me_home - to take you to your home directory